Your Cart

 How much does a 50-lb bag of calcite cost?

 A 50-lb bag of calcite costs $145 from Mid Atlantic Water.
 Most homes use 2-3 bags per year for ongoing refills.
-We also sell FloMag for $225 per 50-lb bag, though you need far less of it since it's blended at a 10-20% ratio.
+We also sell FloMag for $225 per 50-lb bag, though you need far less of it since you only mix in 2-3 pounds per bag of calcite, so one bag lasts through many refills.

 Does calcite make my water hard?